lksanterre/ml_ops_project/README.md

 1. **Data Preparation**: The data from the Stanford and Quora datasets are preprocessed and cleaned in `first_model.ipynb`.
 The cleaned data is then stored as a pickle file in the `data/cleaned` directory.

-2. **Model Training and Evaluation**: `cleaned_up.ipynb` is used to train and evaluate three different neural network models: CNN with GlobalMaxPooling, Bidirectional LSTM, and Simple LSTM.
+2. **Model Training and Evaluation**: `model_selection.ipynb` is used to train and evaluate three different neural network models: CNN with GlobalMaxPooling, Bidirectional LSTM, and Simple LSTM.
 The notebook is designed to experiment with different hyperparameters to determine the best performing model.

 3. **Tracking Experiments**: MLflow is used to track model training experiments, including hyperparameters, performance metrics, and model artifacts.